QIoT-fr-FR-utf8/qiot-acb.github.io/docs/prometheus.md

 So, the future idea would be to expose the metrics internaly, and then create a dedicated prometheus server or shipper on the edge device (or anything like sidecar container that would scrape these metrics).

+A prometheus server can be run on edge device, see [Dockerfile](https://github.com/QIoT-fr-FR-utf8/qiot-sensor-service-base/tree/master/prom).

 ## Annexes

 ### Prometheus server Installation